raphael-chir/tde-demo/README.md

 - hash join

 # EDB Repository Token
 To install EPAS you need an access to EDB Repository.
 It is free, you can go to https://www.enterprisedb.com/docs/repos/to read how to do.
+Create a file named .edbtoken and past your key into it

 ## Demo (10'-15')